kasem-sm/SlimeKT/README.md

 ## Tech stack / Miscellaneous Features 🚀

 - **Observer Pattern:** Data from cache  would be shown while new data is fetched from the server.
 The data on the screen gets updated immediately once new data is cached.
-- **WorkManager:** App uses WorkManager API to update user's subscription and to fetch Daily Read article.
+- **WorkManager:** App uses WorkManager API to update user's subscriptions and to fetch Daily Read articles.
 - **AndroidX Glance:** Used to make App's widget with the power of Jetpack Compose.
 - **Material You:** The most exciting one.